Major Advertisers Pulled Their Ads From YouTube, But It Didn't Hurt Alphabet's Earnings

 In March, towards the end of Alphabet's first quarter, advertisers and major newspapers seemed to agree that Google and YouTube had a serious problem.
 Many news outlets worked to dig up ads placed next to racist or offensive content and reported on the subsequent advertiser pullback.

-JPMorgan Chase, AT&T, Johnson & Johnson, Lyft were some of the big brands that said they were pulling ads.
+JPMorgan Chase, AT&T, Johnson & Johnson, and Lyft were some of the big brands that said they were pulling ads.
 A Lyft ad had shown up in a YouTube video made by the skinhead group Keystone United; AT&T said that it was "concerned that our ads may have appeared alongside YouTube content promoting terrorism and hate."

 In response Google said it would hire new staff to more effectively flag content and make sure advertisers' dollars were only spent to show up on YouTube content that was only, at worst, offensive aesthetically, not morally.
 YouTube also instituted a new policy that ads would not be placed on YouTube creators' channels until they got 10,000 views across their videos.
 YouTube said the policy "allows us to confirm if a channel is following our community guidelines and advertiser policies" and "gives us enough information to determine the validity of a channel."

 Analysts at Citi said that YouTube "could still face monetization headwinds related to the 'hate speech videos' issue that started in late March" — but that data wasn't in Alphabet's earnings, or at least there was not a big enough change in YouTube advertising revenue to share.
-Instead, Porat said that "the biggest contributors to growth again this quarter were mobile search and YouTube," and Google chief executive Sundar Pichai touted YouTube's massive viewership, specifically "1.5 billion monthly viewers" and people watching "on average 60 minutes a day on their phones and tablets."
+Instead, Porat said that "the biggest contributors to growth again this quarter were mobile search and YouTube," and Google CEO Sundar Pichai touted YouTube's massive viewership, specifically "1.5 billion monthly viewers" and people watching "on average, 60 minutes a day on their phones and tablets."

 Alphabet's first quarter ended in March, so it's also possible that the company was able to convince some big advertisers to start buying again as the second quarter started or that it was able to boost buying from other brands.